-Excuse us while we geek out for a moment, but nothing excites us quite like the thrill of brand new face makeup brushes.
-Pristinely clean and those soft bristles.
-Swoon.
-You may or may not share our same enthusiasm for beauty tools, but if you’re in the market for face makeup brushes, it’s important to know what you need.
-The options are plentiful.
-Let us help you with our all encompassing makeup brush guide, ahead.
+Nothing excites us quite like the thrill of brand new face makeup brushes when they’re pristine and have those soft bristles!
+Excuse us as we swoon.
+While you may or may not share our same enthusiasm for beauty tools, rest assured, we have you covered if you’re looking for some new makeup brushes.
+That said, the options are plentiful, so it’s important to know which brush you should be using for every makeup product.
+To help you with your search, check out our all-encompassing makeup brush guide, ahead.

-Flexible bristles and gently tapered edges make this brush perfect for applying and blending liquid and cream foundations for a streak-free finish.
-Start in the areas of the face that need the most coverage, and use downward strokes for the smoothest, most natural application.
+Flexible bristles and gently tapered edges make this brush perfect for applying and blending liquid or cream foundations for a streak-free finish.
+Start in the areas of the face that need the most coverage and use downward strokes for the smoothest, most natural application.

-This concealer brush is smaller and comes to a point allowing for more precise application.
+This concealer brush is small and comes to a point which allows for more precise application.
 Use it to conceal blemishes or small imperfections and to clean up the lines after applying a bold lip color.
-Or, dip the brush in cream highlighter and apply just below the brow bone for major glow-factor.
+Or, dip the brush in cream highlighter and apply just below the brow bone for a major glow-factor.
 The packed bristles make it easy to stay close to hairs under each arch.

-Loosely packed bristles make for one big, fluffy brush with a rounded shape.
-Use it with loose or pressed powders, just tap off the excess before using sweeping motions to brush it across the face.
+Loosely packed bristles make for a big, fluffy brush with a rounded shape, and you can use it with loose or pressed powders.
+Just tap off the excess before using sweeping motions to brush it across the face.

 This is a more compact powder brush that can be used to apply cheek color.
 Smile to locate the apples of the cheek and use short strokes to dust powder out toward the hairline.